-In S. baicalensis, an organ-specific accumulation pattern can be observed, where 4’-hydroxyflavones accumulate in the aerial parts at higher concentrations than in the roots, and 4’-deoxyflavones accumulate in the roots at higher concentrations than in the aerial parts.
+In S. baicalensis, an organ-specific accumulation pattern can be observed, where 4´-hydroxyflavones accumulate in the aerial parts at higher concentrations than in the roots, and 4´-deoxyflavones accumulate in the roots at higher concentrations than in the aerial parts.
 The biosynthetic pathway responsible for this organ-specific accumulation of flavones has been largely elucidated (Q. Zhao et al., 2018; Q. Zhao, Zhang, et al., 2016).
-Specifically, after the formation of cinnamic acid, the pathway diverges into a 4’-hydroxyflavone pathway, and a 4’-deoxyflavones pathway.
-In the 4’-hydroxyflavone pathway, a cinnamate 4-hydroxylase (C4H) uses cinnamic acid to form 4-coumarate.
-The ligation of 4-coumarate with coenzyme A (CoA) by 4-coumarate CoA ligase (4CL) forms 4-coumaroyl-CoA, which then undergoes several additional reactions to form apigenin, the first 4’-hydroxyflavone in the pathway.
-Further glycosylation, hydroxylation, and methylation of apigenin generates a variety of specialized 4’-hydroxyflavones.
-In contrast to the 4’-hydroxyflavone pathway, the 4’-deoxyflavone pathway begins with the immediate ligation of cinnamic acid with CoA by a specialized isoform of CoA ligase-like (CLL).
-This forms cinnamoyl-CoA, which then undergoes several additional reactions to form chrysin, the first 4’-deoxyflavone in the pathway.
-Glycosylation, hydroxylation, and methylation reactions then decorate chrysin to form a variety of specialized 4’-deoxyflavones (Q. Zhao, Zhang, et al., 2016).
+Specifically, after the formation of cinnamic acid, the pathway diverges into a 4´-hydroxyflavone pathway, and a 4´-deoxyflavones pathway.
+In the 4´-hydroxyflavone pathway, a cinnamate 4-hydroxylase (C4H) uses cinnamic acid to form 4-coumarate.
+The ligation of 4-coumarate with coenzyme A (CoA) by 4-coumarate CoA ligase (4CL) forms 4-coumaroyl-CoA, which then undergoes several additional reactions to form apigenin, the first 4´-hydroxyflavone in the pathway.
+Further glycosylation, hydroxylation, and methylation of apigenin generates a variety of specialized 4´-hydroxyflavones.
+In contrast to the 4´-hydroxyflavone pathway, the 4´-deoxyflavone pathway begins with the immediate ligation of cinnamic acid with CoA by a specialized isoform of CoA ligase-like (CLL).
+This forms cinnamoyl-CoA, which then undergoes several additional reactions to form chrysin, the first 4´-deoxyflavone in the pathway.
+Glycosylation, hydroxylation, and methylation reactions then decorate chrysin to form a variety of specialized 4´-deoxyflavones (Q. Zhao, Zhang, et al., 2016).
 In addition to being well-characterized biochemically, a reference genome for S. baicalensis was published in 2019 (Q. Zhao et al., 2019).

 Although many studies have focused on the biochemistry of S. baicalensis, the Scutellaria genus contains more than 470 species, distributed nearly worldwide (Yoonkyung & Kim, 2020).
-Because metabolite profiles for most of these species are not well-studied, it is unknown how well conserved the 4’-hydroxyflavone and 4’-deoxyflavone pathways are in the genus.
+Because metabolite profiles for most of these species are not well-studied, it is unknown how well conserved the 4´-hydroxyflavone and 4´-deoxyflavone pathways are in the genus.
 It’s also unknown how well the flavonoid organ-specific accumulation pattern observed in S. baicalensis is conserved.
 Thus, the limited number of Scutellaria species that have been chemically analyzed leaves the possibility of an uncharacterized species having a medicinally significant flavonoid accumulation profile.
-In this case, if the species has a relatively small genome size, it should be a strong candidate for biotechnology efforts for the mass production of medicinal flavonoids.
+In this case, the species may be a strong candidate for biotechnology efforts for the mass production of medicinal flavonoids.

 Therefore, to better characterize flavonoid diversity in Scutellaria, we performed a phylogenetic-based analysis of 14 flavonoids, and one other metabolite across 76 species of Scutellaria.
 A subset of 13 species was then selected for additional chemical and genome size analysis.
 With the results from this method, we identified several species which have significant medicinal potential and could serve as targets for biotechnology improvement.